MuhraHussain/MuhraHussain/README.md

 ## Hi there 👋

+My name is Muhra Hussain and I am based in the United Arab Emirates.
+I am passionate about everything data and AI.
 <!--
 **MuhraHussain/MuhraHussain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.